Skip to main content Skip to footer

 Examples of Retail Media in Action

-Sky Glass for Deliveroo: Sky Glass identified a virtual retail environment their target audience would be present (a night in ordering a takeaway, undoubtedly considering what to watch) – and placed effective messaging at the moment of impact.
+Sky Glass for Deliveroo: Sky Glass identified a virtual retail environment where their target audience would be present (a night in ordering a takeaway, undoubtedly considering what to watch) – and placed effective messaging at the moment of impact.

-Proximo Spirits: By leveraging Connected Retail’s full-funnel influence in-store, Proximo Spirits had looked to increase engagement and encourage shoppers to enjoy its 1800 tequila at slashed prices.
+Proximo Spirits: By leveraging Connected Retail’s full-funnel influence in-store, Proximo Spirits had looked to increase engagement and encourage shoppers to enjoy its 1800 Tequila at slashed prices.

 What Are The Benefits And Opportunities Of Retail Media?